 Richard Jacobs is an Honorary Fellow in literature at the University of Brighton.
 He was a major influence on the development of the study of English Literature at Brighton.
-His influential work on pedagogy in literary studies includes critical editions, anthologies and a guide to critical reading.
+His influential work on pedagogy in literary studies includes critical editions, webpages and a guide to critical reading.

 Specific critical interests include Evelyn Waugh, Sherlock Holmes, narratology and the myth of the Fall..

 Richard Jacobs graduated from the University of Oxford and was Head of English at a sixth-form College in Horsham before joining the University of Brighton.
 He is Principal Lecturer in Literature till October 2017 when he was made an Honorary Fellow in the School of Humanities, Falmer).

 Richard Jacobs' published work includes A Beginner’s Guide to Critical Reading: an Anthology of Literary Texts, London: Routledge, editions for Penguin Classics and book-chapters, alongside many articles on English literature and English in education, as well as reviews in several journals.
 His edited volume Teaching Narrative is due from Palgrave in 2018.

 Richard’s post-16 literature teaching pages on the influential ITE English website, written for PGCE secondary English course-leaders and their trainee-teachers, are cited and commended by the leading education adviser and ex-chief examiner Adrian Barlow as ‘particularly strong on contextual approaches, comparative study and critical reading’; he adds that they ‘should be much more widely known’ (World and Time, Cambridge University Press, 2009, p.291).
 These web-pages are now in the form of two articles in the NATE journal Teaching English (2017-18).